chenm001/x266/README.md

 x266 - open H.266 codec software & hardware implementation
 ==========================================

-x266 is an open source hardware implementation of the H.266 video codec.
+x266 is an open source highly optimal software/hardware co-design architecture implementation of the next generation H.266 video codec.

-It is demonstration research of H.266 project, as soon as H.266 specification start, I write a industrialize H.266 codec.
+It is demonstration research of industrialized implement video coding H.266. as soon as H.266 specification release, I will publishing my industrialize H.266 codec.

-x266 based on Software/Hardware Cooperative concept and flexible task distributed architecture.
+x266 based on Software/Hardware Cooperative concept and flexible task distributed and resource reuse architecture.

 Building